quocnguyenx43/simple-terraform-k8s/README.md

 - The `prediction-app`

 ### 4) Configure Jenkins Credentials

+Before proceeding, ensure you have set the required credentials in your `.env` file (e.g., registry username/password, tokens).

-Render and apply Jenkins credentials (e.g., registry username/password, tokens) using values in .env:
+Render and apply Jenkins credentials using the values from your `.env` file:

 ```bash
 make jenkins-creds-values
 make jenkins-apply-creds
 ```

-Wait for Jenkins to restart with new credentials:
+Wait for Jenkins to restart with the new credentials:

 ```bash
 kubectl get pods -n jenkins
 ```

+Monitor the pod status until Jenkins is running and ready.

 ### 5) Add Jenkins Pipelines
 Place pipelines under `jenkins/pipelines/`, e.g.: